Faculty Success

 Promotion & Tenure

-In the 2024-2025 promotion cycle, 148 faculty members were promoted.
+in the 2024-2025 promotion cycle, 148 faculty members were promoted.

 Tenure Track & Tenured